 How to Become a Dance Teacher: Step-By-Step Career Guide

-Learn how to become a dance instructor.
-Research the job description and the education and licensing requirements, and find out how to start a career in dance education.
+Watch this video to learn how to become a dance instructor.
+Learn about the job, its education and licensing requirements, and find out how to start a career in dance education.

 Dance teachers should be in good physical condition, since the work requires a great deal of activity.
-Working with children is often challenging and stressful because some students lack motivation and respect for others.
-Teaching can also be a very rewarding career, when instructors can observe their students' great strides and accomplishments.
+While working with children is often challenging and stressful, teaching can also be a very rewarding career when instructors observe their students' improvements and accomplishments.

 Step 1: Become a Trained Dancer